 An invasive species can take over a native habitat and push out existing species.
 For example, phragmites can colonize a wetland area and choke out every other species to create a monoculture, reducing the diversity of food and shelter available for native wildlife.
 Phragmites has also been found to alter the hydrology of a site, leading to drier soils altering the landscape and the ecosystem services.

 Each invasive species requires a different approach.
-A lot of damage can be done by using the wrong removal method.
-For example, cutting or mowing spurs additional growth in japanese knotweed.
+Significant damage can be done by using the wrong removal method.
+For example, cutting or mowing spurs additional growth in Japanese knotweed.
 Knotweed must be injected with herbicide during flowering period between August-September.

 Report Invasive Species

 The Midwest Invasive Species Information Network (MISIN) is a regional effort to develop and provide early detection and response resources for invasive species.

 The injector is used for treating Japanese, Bohemian, giant knotweeds, invasive phragmites.
 Rental is free with a $50 refundable deposit is required at pick up.
 Injector is available on a first come first serve basis.
 Contact Megan to reserve and arrange pick-up.